enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/mana.md

 The average player has 40 kilogandalfs of mana in their blood.

 Concretely, mana regenerates over time at 0.5%/s.
-Maximum mana is always equivalent to maximum health times 12.
+Maximum mana is always equivalent to maximum health times twelve.
-Current blood mana is always equivalent to current health times 2.
+Current blood mana is always equivalent to current health times two.

 ;;;;;